 The hidden cost of faxing in healthcare

-What if it took 3 months to get an appointment with your dry cleaner?
+What if it took 3 months to get an appointment with your car mechanic?
 Or your bank needed to be financially incentivized to digitize your account records?
-What if your car salesman only communicated via fax?
-In some industries, poor customer experiences like the above would result in a loss of business.
-But healthcare has largely managed to avoid the kind of disruption we’ve seen in other industries that are facing outside pressure to undergo digital transformation.
+What if your real estate agent only communicated via fax?
+Poor customer experiences like the above should result in a loss of business.
+But healthcare has largely managed to avoid the kind of disruption we’ve seen in other industries that are facing pressure to undergo digital transformation.
 In a lot of ways, it all comes down to the fax machine.

 To fax or not to fax